serverless/blog/posts/2017-07-20-serverless-v1.18.0.md

 [Issue #3078](https://github.com/serverless/serverless/issues/3078)

 We already started a WIP implementation with the following [PR](https://github.com/serverless/serverless/pull/3934).
 However for now it only provides a partial solution.
-Do you have any ideas how we can improve the support for this configuration?
+Do you have any ideas how we can improve the support for this feature?

 ### Unable to create services with a high resource count